QuineDot/rust-learning/src/lifetime-analysis.md

 # fn main() {
 let mut local = "Hello".to_string();

-// Creating a using a shared reference let x = &local;
+// Creating and using a shared reference let x = &local;
 println!("{x}");